Cree: Historical

-As hunter-gatherers, the basic unit of organization for Cree peoples was the lodge, a group of perhaps eight or a dozen people, usually the families of two separate but related married couples, who lived together in the same wigwam (domed tent) or tipi (conical tent), and the band, a group of lodges who moved and hunted together.
-In the case of disagreement, lodges could leave bands and bands could be formed and dissolved with relative ease.
-However, as there is safety in numbers, all families would want to be part of some band, and banishment was considered a very serious punishment.
+As hunter-gatherers, the basic units of organization for Cree peoples were the "lodge", a group of perhaps eight to a dozen people, usually the families of two separate, but related, married couples living together in the same wigwam (domed tent) or tipi (conical tent), and the band, a group of lodges who moved and hunted together.
+In the case of disagreement, lodges could leave bands, and bands could be formed and dissolved with relative ease.
+However, as there is safety in numbers, all families would want to be part of some band, and banishment or exile was considered a very serious punishment.
 Bands would usually have strong ties to their neighbours through intermarriage and would assemble together at different parts of the year to hunt and socialize together.
-Besides these regional gatherings, there was no higher-level formal structure, and decisions of war and peace were made by consensus with allied bands meeting together in council.
+Other than these regional gatherings, there was no higher-level formal structure, and decisions of war and peace were made by consensus, with allied bands meeting together in-council.
 People could be identified by their clan, which is a group of people claiming descent from the same common ancestor; each clan would have a representative and a vote in all important councils held by the band (compare: Anishinaabe clan system).

 Each band remained independent of each other.
 However, Cree-speaking bands tended to work together and with their neighbours against outside enemies.
 Those Cree who moved onto the Great Plains and adopted bison hunting, called the Plains Cree, were allied with the Assiniboine, the Metis Nation, and the Saulteaux in what was known as the "Iron Confederacy", which was a major force in the North American fur trade from the 1730s to the 1870s.
-The Cree and the Assiniboine were important intermediaries in the Indian trading networks on the northern plains.
+The Cree and the Assiniboine were important intermediaries in the First Nations trading networks on the northern plains.